0dinSoftware/OdinAnticheat/README.md

 # OdinAnticheat
-A simple minecraft anticheat designed for 1.13
+A Minecraft anticheat designed for 1.13.x.

+For submitting suggestions there isn't a format.

 For submitting issues please add the following:
 1. Odin version (/odin version)